mikehostetler/amplify/request/readme.md

 Cache the data in memory for the specified number of milliseconds.

+### Named Caches

 `cache: string`

-Cache the data in memory using a pre-defined caching mechanism.
+Cache the data using a pre-defined caching mechanism.

 #### Persistent Client-side Cache